Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Backpacking Food Choices Diabetics

-People with diabetics should look for the following criteria in backpacking food:
+People with diabetes should look for the following criteria in backpacking food:

 1. High-Fiber Carbohydrates